dl5dla/FT-817-TouchDisplay/README.md

 <b>Limitations</b><br>
 (1) The sofware does not check, whether the TRX is connected<br>
 (2) If the application does not get a Wifi connection or cannot connect to a MQTT broker, the application reboots (if MQTT is enabled in globals.h)<br>
 (3) Some presented values in the area of the frequency digits are not completely deleted or not completely shown.
-Here the deleetion of old values needs optimization
+Here the deleetion of old values needs optimization<br>
 (4) I found that using the 2m antenna stick directly on the phone leads to reboots on 2m band when transmitting.
-This is not a software issue, but one has to take care to e.g block hf on the connections between TRX and ESP32.
+This is not a software issue, but one has to take care to e.g block hf on the connections between TRX and ESP32.<br>
-(5) I did not really test the S meter presentation.
+(5) I did not really test the S-meter presentation.
 May be it's not following the real signal values quickly enough.
 In any case the shown values are not precise.
-I use
+I used an example out of the original TFT_eSPI library and changed it to present the S-meter scale - should be replaced with a better one.<br><br>

+<b>Operation</b><br>
+Do to the polling of the settings as described before, touching the soft keys cannot not lead to immediate reactions if the application is just busy to process a request to the TRX and to wait for the reply.
+So it is needed to press the keys longer until the keys shortly are highlighted.

+<br><br>

 <b>Pin assignment</b><br>
 ![Screenshot](pins.png)